How to choose goats that meet your homestead's and your family's needs

 Goats don't generally like to eat grass.
 They prefer weeds and brush, bushes and small trees.
 They’ll even eat poison ivy and blackberry thickets.

-If your primary reason for having goats is to clear your land and keep it clear, it doesn't matter as much what breed of goat you have.
-However, a high-producing dairy goat may need supplementary hay and grain even if she's not in milk.
+If your primary reason for having goats is to eat your weeds and keep the brush down, it doesn't matter as much what breed of goat you have.

 So, what kind of goat should you purchase?